 - coefficients

-A named vector of coefficient names (optional).
+Optional named list or named character vector of coefficient names for numeric headers.

 - export_sets

-Optional dimension ordering specification.
-Can be:
+Optional dimension-ordering specification.
+Can be

 Examples

-# Example 1: Save a single matrix
+# Example 1: Save one numeric data frame

 save_har(

-data_list = list(WELF = welfare_data),
+data_list = list(WELF = WELF),

 file_path = file.path(tempdir(), "output_single.har"),